nushell/vscode-nushell-lang/snippets/convention.md

 If there are options available for command or a subcommand then there is no restriction about what options to pick to put in snippet definition.

+## Placeholders

+Placeholders by default should describe what kind of value is expected like `${1:path/to/directory}`.
+But when there is a format defined for placeholder then example value should be used like `${1:ff}`.

+Placeholders can not to list all available choices like `${1|big5,euc-jp,euc-kr,gbk,iso-8859-1,utf-16,cp1252,latin5|}`.
+When there are more then 8 alternatives, provide the most common ones in terms of usage frequency.